qiwi/masker/README.md

 ## Purpose
 Implement instruments, describe practices, contracts to solve sensitive data masking problem in JS/TS.
-For safe logging, for public data output, for internal mimt-proxies (kuber sensitive-data-policy) and so on.
+For secure logging, for public data output, for internal mimt-proxies (kuber sensitive-data-policy) and so on.

 ### Status
 🚧 Work in progress / MVP#0 is available for testing